 WHAT IS A SIPP?
 (SELF-INVESTED PERSONAL PENSION)

-With standard personal pension schemes, your investments are managed for you within the pooled fund you have chosen.
-SIPPs give you the freedom to choose and manage your own investments.
-However, because this is a complex area, most people choose to have an authorised investment manager make the decisions for them.
+With standard personal pension schemes, your investments are managed within your chosen pooled fund.
+SIPPs give you the freedom to select and manage your assets.
+However, because this is a complex area, most people choose to have an authorised investment manager make their decisions.